darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 You can assign as many shortcuts as you like in a single mapping session and then exit mapping mode when you are finished by clicking the ![visual mapping button](./shortcuts/visual-mapping-button.png#icon) icon again or right-clicking anywhere on the screen.

-You can delete a shortcut mapping by defining it a second time against the same widget.
+You can delete a user-defined shortcut mapping by defining it a second time against the same widget.
 If you attempt to reallocate an existing shortcut to a new action, you will be notified of the conflict and asked whether you wish to replace the existing shortcut.

----

-**Note:** It is currently only possible to delete user-defined shortcuts.
-System-defined default shortcuts will only be deleted for your current session and will reappear the next time you start darktable.

----

 ## shortcut mapping screen